Type II$_1$ von Neumann algebra representations of Hecke operators on Maass forms and the Ramanujan-Petersson conjectures: Introduction

 \section{Introduction}

 In this paper we obtain an operator algebra representation for the classical Hecke operators.
-Using positivity properties, inherent to operator algebra structures, we deduce various properties for the Hecke operators on Maass forms, e.g. we compute the essential spectrum.
+We prove that the classical operators admit a "quantized" representation, to which they are unitarily equivalent, up to commuting phase.
+The "quantized" Hecke operators act on the noncommuative von Neumann algebra associated to the $\PSL(2,\Z)$-equivariant, Berezin's quantization deformation of the upper halfplane ([Ra1]).
+Using matrix positivity properties, inherent to operator algebra structures, we deduce various properties for the Hecke operators on Maass forms, e.g. we compute the essential spectrum.